rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 # Version History

+* 6.0.2 - Add Input and Output examples
 * 6.0.1 - Improve error handling in `pa_os_request.py`
 * 6.0.0 - Update to Create Address Object to add Skip RFC 1918 input
 * 5.1.1 - Fix issue where IPv6 address were not supported